-The past decade and a half have seen an enormous growth in human rights litigation, both in our domestic courts and in other European courts, as well as before the Court of First Instance, European Court of Justice, European Court of Human Rights and international tribunals.
-Members of Monckton Chambers have been at the forefront of this expansion, especially before the European courts and in transnational proceedings
+The past decade and a half have seen an enormous growth in human rights litigation, both in our domestic courts and in other European courts, as well as before the General Court, European Court of Justice, European Court of Human Rights and international tribunals.
+Members of Monckton Chambers have been at the forefront of this expansion, especially before the European courts and in transnational proceedings.

 A particular strength of Monckton Chambers is the overlap between commercial and regulatory litigation and that of human rights, as well as the protection of commercial interests through international human rights proceedings.
 More generally, the human rights expertise of Monckton Chambers forms an essential part of its public law practice, covering such wide-ranging areas as fair trial rights, privacy and data protection, freedom of information and freedom of expression, asylum and immigration, the right to property, and equality and non-discrimination.